-Commit tee Membership Functions Clinical Commissioning Group Lay Member Chair Health Watch understand health and wellbeing needs in Trafford.
+Committee Membership Functions Health Chair of Clinical Commissioni ng Group Nominated Director Clinical Commissioni ng Group Clinical Commissioni ng Group Clinical Commissioni ng Group Lay Member Chair of LINk until such time that it becomes Health Watch Trafford.
 9. To monitor and review the delivery of health and wellbeing improvements and outcomes through robust performance monitoring.
-The Executive Member for Community Health and Wellbeing will chair the board and a nominated individual will serve as vice chair Denotes that this position must be represented on the HWB (Note at least one Councillor and one member of the CCG must be appointed.
-A representative from Healthwatch must also be a member) The Council Membership is nominated by the Leader of the Council)
+The Executive Member for Community Health and Wellbeing will chair the board and a nominated individual will serve as vice chair